Managing Evolution Of A Software Product

 Well, just read on to do that—or watch the video below!

-The situation is simple: you have a need for changing the current technologies applied to your product, but you still need to maintain high development speed to continuously satisfy the needs of your users and meet the expectations dictated by the market.
+The situation is simple: you have a need for changing the current technologies applied to your product, but you still need to have control over software development costs, maintain high development speed, continuously satisfy the needs of your users and meet the expectations dictated by the market.
 The bigger and faster it becomes, the harder it is to keep the stable growth of your product.

 What you can do here is take control over 3 main keys to success:

 It looks rather obvious, but you need to know how exactly keep these keys in a perfect condition—and this is what we are going to reveal to you.

 The main element in this triad is undoubtedly the Team, no matter if it’s located in house, or if you employ software outsourcing.
 It is always your Team, it’s never distant.
 And if you have to expand it, you should know that it’s going to be a brand new team and a brand new work process that you’ll have to build with them.
 Keep in mind the following:

 • Set clear goals